 Solar During Power Outages: the Role of Electricity

 Power outages often only last a couple of minutes at the most.
 However, there are times when outages last for several hours.
 In extreme cases, they may even last several days.
 While preparing for an outage right now may seem like an unnecessary precaution, having solar and battery backup comes in handy.

 We rely on electricity a lot more than we would like to think.
-During the pandemic, this is becoming even more clear secure power sources are something we take for granted.
+During the pandemic, it is becoming even more clear that secure power sources are something we take for granted.

 In today’s society, people use electricity for most of their daily activities.
 Just reading this blog post took some power from a phone, computer, or tablet that eventually will need to recharge.
 Cooking, heating, cooling, cleaning, medical devices, entertainment, and work are often reliant on secure power sources.

 Medical Devices and Power Outages

 Life and death are not in the balance for most during an outage.
 However, it could be for those who rely on in-home medical devices.

 While most of the devices we use are items people could go without, some would be more painful to forego than others.
 Fridges and freezers are among these devices.
 While they will keep their temperature for several hours after a power outage, the food will start to spoil after this point.